 September 1, 2018 to October 15, 2018 – Portland Community Gardens hosts in person renewal events for people who need to pay for their plot in cash or fill out a scholarship form.
 Scholarship forms accepted via mail, phone, or in person.

 - November 1, 2018 - Plots automatically renew and balances are loaded on to accounts.

 - November 16, 2018 - Payment is due.

-- Review the program policies and procedures and hold harmless statement.
-By paying for your plot, you agree to abide by the policies.
+Ready to renew and pay for your reservation for the 2018 - 2019 garden season?
+Please take time to review the garden policies and liability statement.
+By paying or accepting scholarship assistance for your plot, you agree to abide by the garden policies.

 Refund and Cancellation Policy

 To cancel your plot and request a refund, contact the community garden office at email@example.com or call 503-823-1612.
 We will issue a full refund for cancellation and refund requests received within two weeks of payment.
 All fees will be retained by Portland Parks & Recreation for cancellations made after two weeks of payment.